|

 Goodson Thomas, blacksmith, High street.

-Grace Charles, manufacturing ironmonger, whitesmith, bell
+Grace Charles, manufacturing ironmonger, whitesmith,

 hanger, iron & wire fence maker, agent for Flavel’s prize